LiterallyKG3/LED-Strips-Mind-Control/README.md

 <br><br><br>

 ### 2. Upload IR Libraries and Pi Scripts
-Using Thonny or mpremote, upload everything inside the repo's `Pi/` folder:
+Using Thonny or mpremote, upload everything inside the repo's `Pi/` folder.
-- lib/
-- ir_r.py
-- ir_t.py
-- led.py
-- main.py
-- server.py
-- wifi.py
 <br>

 The Pico's root directory should now look like: